Category: Nerd Musings

 I cannot stress enough: The Bay Area, is a very special place.

-The past week I spent in SF and the Silicon Valley re-connecting with the tech community, reminded me of Paul Graham’s ‘Cities and Ambition‘.
-He wrote this in 2008 and still rings true.
+This past week, re-connecting with the tech community in SF and the Silicon, reminded me of Paul Graham’s ‘Cities and Ambition’.
+Paul Graham wrote that in 2008 and itstill rings true.

 In NY, we talk about money.
 How technology is changing the way we monetize.
 I’ve subconsciously turned into someone who combines tech with money.
 How can I best package x in order to meet $y?